We all know the basic ways to be healthier, but have you considered how easy it is to incorporate healthier routines into your lifestyle?

 Most people don’t get enough vitamins and nutrients from their diets and need to take supplements to balance their immune systems.
 Common nutrient deficiencies are iron, vitamin B12, and vitamin D. Even some people who eat healthy diets are naturally low in certain vitamins.

 Most of the time, making changes to your diet can naturally introduce some levels of these.
 Do your research on what foods constrain naturally occurring vitamins, and take supplements where it isn’t possible.

-Adaptogenic medicinal mushrooms are great supplements to consider as they are gentle on the body and work to restore a natural homeostasis.
-Lion's Mane, Turkey Tail, Reishi, Chaga, Cordyceps and Tremella offer countless supplemental benefits and a great option to explore.
+Adaptogenic medicinal mushrooms are great supplements to consider as they are gentle on the body and work to restore natural homeostasis.
+Lion's Mane, Turkey Tail, Reishi, Chaga, Cordyceps, and Tremella offer countless supplemental benefits and a great option to explore.

 There are many great natural supplements to consider and your GP or naturopath may be able to help you decide based on analysing any key deficiencies you may have.

 Consume prebiotics and fermented foods

 Your gut health is important and can affect your immune response, overall health, and wellness.
 Fermented foods are great at working on your gut health, but be sure to read the small print and avoid too many foods that are good for your gut.
 If you’re not careful, you could end up with the opposite effect.